“…any dependence on Militia is assuredly resting on a broken staff”

 The militia continued on in what became the standing army of American, the Continental Army.
 Some 100,000 men served in the Continental Army during the Revolutionary War.
 Probably twice that number soldiered as militiamen, for the most part defending the home front, functioning as a police force, and occasionally engaging in enemy surveillance.
 If a militia company was summoned to active duty and sent to the front lines to augment the Continentals, it usually remained mobilized for no more than 90 days.

-The success of minutemen at Lexington and Concord is offset by the long history of failures of the colonial militia.
-After the battle Samuel Adams is quoted, “Would any man in his sense, who wishes war may be carried on with vigor, prefer the temporary and expensive drafts of militia and minutemen to a permanent and well-appointed army?”
+The success of minutemen at Lexington and Concord was offset by the long history of failures of the colonial militia.
+After the battle, Samuel Adams was quoted, “Would any man in his sense, who wishes war may be carried on with vigor, prefer the temporary and expensive drafts of militia and minutemen to a permanent and well-appointed army?”
 American General Charles Lee complained, “As to the minutemen, no account ought to be made of them.”
 Washington’s letters are fraught with the scathing shortcomings of militia forces.
 After being driven from New York, he complained that militiamen had failed to exhibit “a brave & manly opposition” in the battles of 1776 on Long Island and in Manhattan.

 As the colonists discovered how difficult and dangerous military service could be, enthusiasm waned.
 Many men preferred to remain home, in the safety of what Washington described as their “Chimney Corner.”
 Early in the war, Washington wrote that he despaired of “completing the army by Voluntary Enlistment’s.”
 Mindful that volunteers had rushed to enlist when hostilities began, Washington predicted that “after the first emotions are over,” those who were willing to serve from a belief in the “goodness of the cause” would amount to little more than “a drop in the Ocean.”
 Battle after battle, the militia companies that supported the regular troops were seen running from the field before British steel.
 The Battle of Camden on August 16, 1780 was the most striking example of the failure of militias to stand before the enemy.
 Their panic stricken retreat after having stood one volley from the approaching British before throwing aside their weapons and running for their lives, lead to the disastrous outcome and total rout of American forces.
 However, American generals learned to use the militia’s weakness to their advantage.
 At the Battle of Cowpens, January 17, 1781, American Brigadier General Daniel Morgan used the militia’s natural tendency to run before the enemy to draw in Banastre Tarleton’s British forces and completely annihilate them by well positioned Continental forces.
 Nathanael Greene used the same technique at the Battle of Guilford Courthouse on March 15, 1781, inflicting devastating casualties on the attacking British troops.

 Not all encounters with the enemy resulted in militia failures.
 Nearly 40 percent of the soldiers serving under Washington in his crucial Christmas morning victory at Trenton in 1776 were militiamen.
 In New York State, half the American force in the Saratoga campaign of 1777, which captured British General Burgoyne’s army, consisted of militiamen.
-They also contributed substantially to American victories at Kings Mountain, South Carolina, in 1780.
+Militiamen also contributed substantially to American victories at Kings Mountain, South Carolina, in 1780.
 In 1781, while leading British forces in the south against American General Greene, British General Cornwallis wrote from morbid respect for the militia: “I will not say much in praise of the militia, but the list of British officers and soldiers killed and wounded by them…proves but too fatally…”

 After the Revolution, past military officers who served at least three years organized themselves into an esteemed heretical club entitled the Society of Cincinnati.
 This sentimental role of the citizen-soldier is found in the parallel to the Roman Lucius Quinctius Cincinnatus who left his plough in the field to answer his country’s call.
 Cincinnatus was given emergency dictatorial control of Rome to beat back invading forces.
 When the battles were won, he turned power over to the Senate and went back to plowing his fields.
 The Society’s motto reflects a citizen’s unselfish service to one’s government, Omnia reliquit servare rempublicam, “He relinquished everything to save the Republic.”